-Down home ranch Poinsettia planting and pinching season is here!
+Down home ranch Poinsettia season is here!

 While it’s still 100 degrees out, we’re busy planting and pinching the plants that will soon bloom into a beautiful holiday season staple.
 If you’re looking for an easy fundraiser for your school’s PTA, church ministry group or youth sports league, look no further!
 Click here for 2017 ordering info and info on how you can profit $3+ per plant sold.
 If you’d like to learn more, please email [email protected].

 How We Grow and Care For Poinsettias